akhenda/lantean/tools/workspace/src/generators/universal/files/design/README.md

 # Design

-Our Glustack UI components will live here.
+Our Universal (Gluestack) UI components will live here.